phizaz/gaw/README.md

 ## Serializable Library

-Since version 0.6, **Gaw** has been shipped with **Serializable Library** with which you can return *any kind* of data types from your service method as long as it is a inheritance of the class `gaw.Serializable`
+Since version 0.6, **Gaw** has been shipped with **Serializable Library** with which you can return (0.6.4; you can supply methods with serializables) *any kind* of data types from your service method as long as it is a inheritance of the class `gaw.Serializable`

 For example: